SaketMunda/ml-ds-tools-library-introduction/README.md

-# ml-ds-tools-library-introduction
-Introduction to Data Science and Machine Learning tools and libraries
+# Machine Learning & Data Science Tools & Libraries

+## Introduction

+This repo helps to setup development environment for data science and machine learning projects and also the introduction of some tools and libraries like,

+- Jupyter Notebook
+- Pandas
+- Numpy
+- Matplotlib
+- Scikit Learn

+## Environment Setup